Bloodymania

 Bloodymania is a professional wrestling event, produced annually in August by Juggalo Championship Wrestling (JCW).
-All events are held on a Sunday at midnight during the four-day musical event Gathering of the Juggalos.
+All events are held at midnight during the four-day musical event Gathering of the Juggalos.
 The company regards it as the flagship event of JCW, as it is the biggest event that they hold in the year.
 The event was first produced in 2007, and, as of 2013, six more editions have since been held consecutively.

 JCW's internet wrestling show SlamTV! is tailored to reach its climax at Bloodymania, which features matches for the company's championship titles, as well as specialty and gimmick matches.
-Since its inception in 2007 until 2013, events have been held at Hogrock Campgrounds Cave-In-Rock, Illinois and from 2014 to 2024, events were held at Legend Valley in Thornville, Ohio.
+Since its inception in 2007 until 2013, events have been held at Hogrock Campgrounds in Cave-In-Rock, Illinois and from 2014 to 2025, events were held at Legend Valley in Thornville, Ohio.

 Bloodymania events, like other professional wrestling shows, feature matches that are prearranged by the promotion's writing staff.
 These matches are non-competitive performances that combine elements of catch wrestling, mock combat, and theatre.
-Leading up to the pay-per-view, wrestlers are portrayed as either villains or heroes in the scripted events that build tension and culminate in a wrestling match at the event.
+Leading up to the event, wrestlers are portrayed as either villains or heroes in the scripted events that build tension and culminate in a wrestling match at the event.